Lyman W. Porter

-Lyman W. Porter (1930–2015) was an American academic administrator.
+Lyman William Porter (c.
+1930 – July 2, 2015) was an American academic administrator.
 He was the dean of the Paul Merage School of Business at the University of California, Irvine from 1972 to 1983.
 He was the co-author of many books of management, and "one of the primary founders of the study of organizational behavior."

 Early life

 Lyman William Porter was born in 1930 in Lafayette, Indiana.
-His father, Lyman C. Porter, was a professor of biology at Purdue University.
+His father, Charles Lyman Porter, was a professor of biology at Purdue University.

 Porter graduated from Northwestern University, where he earned a bachelor's degree in 1952, and he received a Ph.D. in psychology from Yale University in 1956.

 Career

 Porter began his career in the Psychology department at the University of California, Berkeley.
 He joined the University of California, Irvine as assistant dean of its Paul Merage School of Business in 1967, and served as the dean from 1972 to 1983.

 Porter was the president of the Society for Industrial and Organizational Psychology from 1975 to 1976.
 With Mark Rosenzweig, he was the co-editor of the Annual Review of Psychology from 1974 to 1994.
 He was a founding trustee of the American University of Armenia.

 Porter was "one of the primary founders of the study of organizational behavior," and he "played a major role in ensuring that organizational behavior would become an important component of modern business education."
 He retired from academia in 1992.